The Bolton Abbey Waterfalls

 Head through the gate and follow the wide and obvious track upwards.
 There are cows grazing in this field on occasion, so be careful if you are not keen!

 As you approach the gill, you will see a wooden footbridge to your left.
 There is a small path that leads you up the right hand bank, but this will only get you so far (unless you fancy a pretty non child friendly scramble!)
 There is a much easier access point from the left bank, so cross the bridge, turn right, and after a short distance you’ll see an offshoot down to the right.
 This is the one that takes you down to the water’s edge, where you can take in all the beauty of the waterfalls.
-This is lovely little spot for a paddle too, when the conditions are right (in winter after wet weather it is a raging torrent as you can see!)
+This is lovely little spot for a paddle too, when the conditions are right (in winter after wet weather it is a raging torrent!)

 Shortly you will see a wooden bridge on your right.
 This is your return route.
 If you fancy it, you can explore a little further upstream of the first set of falls (you might be surprised if you follow the left edge of the beck…), but be mindful of the right of way and keep to any footpath you see.